ey92/notes/2668notes.md

 	* political and military influences
 	* profit
 	* historical artifact
-	* cofirmation of Bible/other texts
+	* confirmation of Bible/other texts

 # Discovery & Development of Egyptology
 ## Steps to Egyptology/ Exploring, Collecting